Dean Gallagher of Fresh Folio Design talks about the importance of tech in his business.

 Q: Is technology a significant enabler for your business?

-A: "Oh, absolutely," Dean said, mentioning that when his wife first started in the industry, computers were just beginning to be used as part of graphic design.
+A: "Oh, absolutely," Gallagher said, mentioning that when his wife first started in the industry, computers were just beginning to be used as part of graphic design.
 "I can't even fathom what it must have been like to concept and lay out any sizable pieces."

 But it isn't just the speed and ease with which the work can be done now.
 Technology has changed the industry itself.
 For instance, design for the web is a new branch, while digital, variable and high-quality printers are readily available for smaller firms.
 Even where customers come from has changed.
 "In the past year, we have started an Etsy store to sell our hand-lettered art, and we are currently putting together our own store.
 Even 10 years ago, being able to create, print and easily shop those pieces would have been very different."